Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/bookshop.md

 **********************LAB Queries******************************

-1. Find the author of the book which has maximum sales.
-2. Increase the price of the books published by a specific publisher by 10%
-3. Find the number of orders for the book that has minimum sales.

-1. Find the author of the book which has maximum sales.
+--1.
+Find the author of the book which has maximum sales.

-Solution1:
+--Solution 1:
 select A.authorid ,A.aname  ,A.city ,C.bookid,
 sum(O.qty) as QTY_SUM
 from author A, CATALOGUE C,order_det O